NicoleEli/EllipsisInterpretation/README.txt

-A Project on NPE Interpretation
+A Project on Ellipsis Interpretation
 Copyright (C) 2013 Nicole Williams

 ###################################

-A 4th Year Project towards an MCompSci from Oxford University, by Nicole Williams, supervised by Stephen Pulman FBA, Oxford University Department of Computer Science
+A 4th Year Project towards an MCompSci from Oxford University, by Nicole Williams, supervised by Stephen Pulman

-Project abstract by Stephen Pulman:
+Project abstract, by Stephen Pulman, Oxford University Department of Computer Science:
 "Sentences like: `John likes Chopin, but Mary doesn't', or `John likes films, but not plays' contain ellipsis - `missing' components that have to be filled in from earlier parts of the sentence: John likes Chopin, but Mary doesn't like Chopin', `John likes films, but John doesn't like plays'.
 If you run the first pair of sentences through a parser like the Stanford parser: (http://nlp.stanford.edu:8080/parser/index.jsp) you will see that it gets the constituent structure right, but doesn't attempt to capture the interpretation (see the dependency representations for semantically relevant information).
 This project will attempt to develop and test a post-processing module for the Stanford parser which will interpret some common cases of ellipsis."

-This project focuses on noun phrase ellipsis (NPE), for example, that present in the sentence 'Bill has brown dogs but John has black'.

 ###################################